 Dr Stefano Vaglio, MSc (Pisa), PhD (Florence), FHEA

-In 2003 I graduated with first class honours in Biology at Pisa University.
-Following a career break, I gained my PhD in Anthropology from Florence University in 2009.
+In 2003 I graduated with first class honours in Biology at Pisa University (Italy).
+Following a career break, I gained my PhD in Anthropology from Florence University (Italy) in 2009.

 Before joining the Anthropology Department, I worked as a Postdoctoral Fellow and Part-time Lecturer at the Biology Department of Florence University, focussing on chemical communication in non-human primates and humans, and as a Part-time Research Scientist at the Garda Zoological Park, focussing on welfare assessment and management of captive primates as well as in situ conservation initiatives.

 The majority of my research work has focused on captive primates (ring-tailed lemurs, cotton-top tamarins, mandrills, olive baboons) housed at European zoological gardens and primate centres.
 However I have also conducted primate fieldwork in Madagascar (white sifakas) and the Democratic Republic of Congo (bonobos).

-Furthermore, for several years I have been working on applied projects about primate conservation and the sustainability of local communities in Africa and, as a result of this experience, in 2011 I co-founded a specialized consultancy firm, CarbonSinkGroup srl (Florence University spin-off), of which I am currently Partner.
+Furthermore, for several years I have been working on applied projects about primate conservation and the sustainability of local communities in Africa and, as a result of this experience, in 2011 I co-founded a specialized consultancy firm, CarbonSinkGroup srl (Florence University spin-off), of which I am currently Advisor.

 Please visit my EU-funded research project Microsmatic primates revisited: Determining the importance of olfaction in primate communication (PrimOlf) website.